nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `student -v INDEX`

-* View the student details specified at `INDEX`. `INDEX` should be a positive number.
+* Views the student details specified at `INDEX`. `INDEX` should be a positive number.
 * `-v` refers to the view command.

 Examples: